Adaptive behavior can produce maladaptive anxiety due to individual differences in experience: Modeling anxiety by including cues

 We return to our story of the fox, who we now suppose can listen at the entrance to the burrow before deciding whether to dig it up.
 Rabbits typically make less noise than badgers, so listening can give the fox a clue as to the contents of the burrow.
-When the burrow is relatively silent it is more likely to contain a rabbit, and when the fox hears distinct rustling and shuffling noises it is likely that the burrow contains badgers.
+When the burrow is relatively silent it is more likely to contain a rabbit, and when the fox hears distinct snuffling and shuffling noises it is likely that the burrow contains a badger.
 But the sounds aren't fully reliable.
 Sometimes rabbits can be noisy, and sometimes badgers are quiet.
 So although the amount of noise coming from the burrow gives the fox some information about how likely the burrow is to contain a badger, the information is probabilistic and the fox can never be certain.

-As before, the fox lives either in a good environment with few badgers, or in a bad environment with many badgers.
+In contrast to the model of the previous section, the difference between environments is now a matter of how easy it is for the fox to distinguish between dangerous and safe situations, rather than how common danger is.
 If the environment is good, the fox only needs to be cautious if a burrow is quite noisy.
-But if the environment is bad, then the fox should be cautious even if faint noises emanate from a borrow.
+But if the environment is bad, then the fox should be cautious even if faint noises emanate from a burrow.
 This is because when the environment is bad, it is too risky to dig up a burrow unless the burrow is nearly silent.
 The fox does not know beforehand whether the environment is good or bad, and therefore it does not know how the probability of finding a badger in the burrow depends on the amount of noise it hears.
 The only way for it to gain information is to learn by experience.